karlpolen/karlpolen.github.io/KP-Resume-2019.md

 *Technical and Analytical* - Strong computer skills with early work experience as a computer programmer and controller managing a data processing and accounting department.
 Current proficiency in R, Latex, Markdown and various packages for machine learning and artificial intelligence.
 Wrote code in these platforms to implement analytical methods for performance evaluation and reporting systems now in use by ASRS.
 Trained investment team members in coding enhancing their skills and productivity.

 ## Investment Track Record at ASRS
 Following are investment results for the five years ended December 31, 2019.
-ASRS has been a consistent top quartile performer and these returns place ASRS at the 11th percentile among large US pension plans.

 Asset Class	| Benchmark	| Portfolio|	Benchmark| Excess
 ------------|----------- | --------:| --------:| -----:|